Change of Visa Status

 - Notify ISSS when you receive the receipt notice and eventually the approval notice.

 - Your current status

 - Quality and appropriateness of your application materials

 - Your ability to prove non-immigrant intent

-- Your ability to prove financial support in the U.S.
+- Your ability to document liquid financial support for your stay in the U.S.

-- The level and nature of your studies in the U.S.
+- The academic level and focus of your studies in the U.S.

 Current trends provide no guarantee that an application will be approved or denied, and you should prepare for both outcomes.
 Have a plan ready in case your request is denied.